Giagnus64/Bedfellows-Front-End/README.md

 A webapp that connects users and allows them to manage their relationships with each other.

 ## Features
 Users are able request relationships with other users, as well as accept or deny relationship requests.
 Once in a relationship, users can schedule dates with their relationship partners.
-Users can also edit their profile information.
+Users can also edit their profile info and info about their individual relationships.

 ## Demo
 Live Here:[BedFellows](https://bedfellows-client.herokuapp.com/home) Demo Video coming soon!